-The Town should also work with local farming operations to expand their membership in, and partnership with, the Penfield Business Chamber and the Penfield Public Library.
-The Penfield Business Chamber's monthly schedule of activities may present interesting and unique educational and outreach opportunities for local farms and agri-businesses.
+The Town should also work with local farming operations to expand their membership in, and partnership with, the Penfield Business Chamber, the Penfield Public Library and other organizations that can help support outreach.
+The Penfield Business Chamber's monthly schedule of activities could present interesting and unique educational and outreach opportunities for local farms and agri-businesses.
 Partnerships with area organizations (e.g., Cornell Cooperative Extension) and use of the Penfield Public Library's programming opportunities also present additional educational opportunities for patrons of all ages.